extenda/dev-portal-common-repo-docs-template/README.md

 │   └───images 📂
 │   │   ...
 │   │
-│   └───services 📂
+│   └───products 📂
 │   │     │
-│   │     └───Service 1
+│   │     └───Product 1
 │   │     │
-│   │     └───Service 2
+│   │     └───Product 2
 │   │     │
 ```

-For each service folder you have, do the following:
+For each product folder you have, do the following:

-* Create `docs` folder to store `*.md` documentation
+* Create `docs` folder to store `*.md` documentation of each product.
-* Create `images` folder to store service-level images
+* Create `services` folder to store documentation of the services that are a part of your product.
-* Create `apis` folder to store API docs for your service
+* Create `images` folder to store product-level images.
 * Create [`index.md`](templates/service.md) file.
-This file is the root doc of your service, containing a high-level overview. `index.md` **is mandatory.**
+This file is the root doc of your product, containing a high-level overview. `index.md` **is mandatory.**.
-* Create [`service.yaml`](#serviceyaml-file) file.
-This file will be used to declare everything related to your service: its underlying APIs, docs, ADR and architecture.
+* Create [`product.yaml`](#serviceyaml-file) file.
+This file will be used to declare all sub parts of the product.

 The folder structure should look like this:

 ```
 developer-portal 📂
 │
-└───Product 1 📂
+└───Product Collection 1 📂
 │   │   concepts.md
 │   │   terminology.md
 │   │   index.md
-│   │   product.yaml
+│   │   product-collection.yaml
 │   │
 │   └───docs 📂
 │   │   │   doc1.md